• Home

 This program is open to all relative caregivers in our four county area: Walker, Catoosa, Chattooga, and Dade Counties.
 It is for Grandparents, Aunts, Uncles, or any other relative who is raising a related child.
 There are once per month group support meetings where group members can meet over a meal to support one another, vent, compare notes, obtain resources, and learn about things such as child nutrition, available financial assistance, budgeting, parenting skills, and more.
 There will be limited financial support available for items such as school supplies and sport registration fees to some participating group members.

 A schedule will be posted on this page and on our Facebook page as meetings and events are scheduled.
-Please email afeely.fourpoints@yahoo.com or call 423-385-4798 for more information or to sign up.
-The Program is completely free and some childcare is available during meetings.

 Resources